Thursday, November 29, 2018

 AM/CM: Zvonimir Boban (Croatia)

 Zvonimir Boban was the captain of the national team that finished third at the World Cup in 1998.
+He played 49 times for Croatia.
 He was also an important player of the highly talented Yugoslavia under-20 team that won the 1987 FIFA World Youth Championship.
 He was also remembered for his career with AC Milan with whom he won four Serie A and one UEFA Champions League titles.
 He also played Bari and Celta Vigo at the club level.

 CM/LM: Clarence Seedorf (Netherlands)

 Seedorf is the first player to win three Champion League titles with 3 different clubs.
 He was a member of the Golden Generation from Ajax that won Champions League in 1995.
 In 1996, he moved to Real Madrid, where he quickly established himself as a star.
-He would win two Champions League title there.
-He later played for both AC Milan and Inter Milan.
+He would win a single Champions League title there and then, two more with AC Milan.
+He later played for Inter Milan.
 He was a key player for the Dutch national team.
+For the Netherlands, He had 87 caps between 1994 and 2008.

 Clarence Seedorf